 “Jojo Rabbit” may take place during World War II, but the movie is still a comedy.
-The movie makes fun of the Nazi absurd ideology.
+Notably, the movie makes fun of the Nazi absurd ideology.
 Taika Waititi brings this in a good way, where this will make you laugh.

-Even Hitler, he isn’t portrayed as an angry, shouting man.
+Even Hitler isn’t portrayed as an angry, shouting man.
 As he is an imaginary friend of Jojo, he is shown how a kid would characterize him.
-There is a cartoonish vibe around him.
+To put it differently, there is a cartoonish vibe around him.

 Every bit of mockery aims at people, behavior, and ideology.
 All the Nazi characters are heightened and exaggerated for comic relief.

-At first, this movie will make you laugh and feel at ease, but this is still during wartime.
-This may take you off guard, and then it hits you with the consequences of war.
+At first, this movie will make you laugh and feel at ease, but this still takes place during the war.
+That may take you off guard, and then it hits you with the consequences of war.
 Taika Waititi does a splendid job by combining both comedy and heartfelt drama in one film.

 The first conflict begins with Jojo discovering the Jewish girl “Elsa” in his house.
 As he tries to learn about her “kind, ” he begins to see Elsa as a real person and not the monster, he was told she to be.

 Scarlett Johansson stands out as Jojo’s mother, Rosie.
-I have never seen her in such a role, and probably one of her best performances.
+I have never seen her in such a role and is probably one of her best performances.
 On the other hand, I believe she was superior in Marriage Story.
 To be clear, that doesn’t take away the fact that she was great.